 Spring Summer 2020 is bringing a lot of vibrant shades with this new trend.
-With lively colours and complementary shades, it’s the new colour way to take!
+With lively colours and complementary shades, it’s the new colour way to block!

 With bright blocks of colour, the ramps were totally lit with the 70s colour-blocking trend.
 This trend is known to have originated from the artwork of Dutch painter, Piet Mondrian.
 Creating geometric structures with contrasting shades, it was a colourful affair.
 This style was incorporated by Yves Saint Laurent, that included both complementary shades and colour-blocking.
 And by the time 1960s struck, colour-blocking became a way of expression.
 With bright and bold colour combinations, it was the new style wave that took over.